A wedding enquiry hits your Melbourne venue at 9pm and Salesforce has no idea three function staff just called in sick

 The features that matter for Melbourne

-Melbourne crm: the full scope
+Melbourne CRM: the full scope

 Exactly what you get

 A CRM that follows your work from a 9pm function enquiry to a delivered, invoiced event: a lifecycle that ties each booking to its deposit, run sheet, and staffing status, a staffing overlay so unstaffed bookings surface during a busy Melbourne weekend, shared enquiry capture so nothing dies in an inbox, and reporting on the funnel you actually run.
-It reconciles deposits to your accounting software, feeds your business intelligence dashboards, and hands off cleanly to your booking and scheduling software so the same enquiry never has to be entered twice.
+It reconciles deposits to your accounting software, feeds your business intelligence (BI) dashboards, and hands off cleanly to your booking and scheduling software so the same enquiry never has to be entered twice.

 How to choose a developer in Melbourne